reshmabidikar/slate/source/includes/_invoice.md

 ### Delete a CBA item

 Delete a Credit Balance Adjust (`CBA_ADJ`) invoice item.
-There are some limitations and side effect with this api:
+There are some limitations and side effects with this api:

 1. Deleting a positive `CBA_ADJ` (credit generation), may lead the system to reclaim portion of the used credit, possibly leaving some invoices with a balance.
 Example: